-Clean up your beauty routine.
-To celebrate the beginning of 2020, we're championing conscious beauty from to .
+Clean up your beauty routine — we're championing conscious beauty from to .

 But first, let’s break down the different labels that adorn our favourite products: